Pulmonary Exercise Stress Test

 Allow at least 30 minutes to check in.
 Prepare for the test as directed.
 You may be told to do any of the following:

-Stop smoking for at least 8-12 hours before the test.
+- Stop smoking for at least 8 to 12 hours before the test.

 You can return to your normal diet, activity, and medications.
 If you were told to skip medications before the test, ask if you should take them now.
-Your doctor will discuss the test results with you at your next visit.
+Your health care provider will discuss the test results with you at your next visit.